 The latest installment of Ropes & Gray’s podcast series, Culture & Compliance Chronicles, explores company culture in times of crisis.
-In part one of a three-part discussion, litigation & enforcement attorneys Amanda Raad and Rosemarie Paul talk with three partners at EY—Katharina Weghmann, Maryam Hussain and Melissa Myatt—who focus on behavioral science and decision-making in the corporate context.
+In part one of a three-part discussion, litigation & enforcement attorney Amanda Raad talks with three partners at EY—Katharina Weghmann, Maryam Hussain and Melissa Myatt—who focus on behavioral science and decision-making in the corporate context.
 The group considers what the research says about the drivers of firm culture, how companies and individuals make decisions, and how they’re seeing this play out as companies grapple with the global pandemic.
 Throughout, they also touch on how regulators are responding to the current environment.

 Amanda Raad (Ropes & Gray): Welcome, and thank you for joining us on our latest installment of Culture & Compliance Chronicles, a podcast series that is focused on the behavioral sciences approach to risk management.
 I'm Amanda Raad, a partner in the litigation & enforcement group.
-I'm joined today by my colleague, Rosemarie Paul.
-Then, we have our special guests today from EY.
+I'm joined today by our special guests from EY.
 We're all going to go around and introduce ourselves in just a moment.
 We all, of course, are dealing with coronavirus, COVID-19 issues in our daily lives.
 And now, more than ever, we think it's important to think about culture and think about how behavioral science theories can help in times of crisis, and how it can help with our culture.
 We've pulled together a really interesting group of professionals to talk to you today, including those that focus on the theories behind behavioral sciences and some of the academic research that has been done.
 We are also bringing a regulator perspective to the discussion, and then bringing lots of practical tips on how to apply these theories and hopefully some useful nuggets on how we can work through the times that we're living in today, and as we emerge from this, as we most certainly will.
-So, with that, I'm going to turn it over first to Rosemarie Paul to introduce herself.
+So, with that, I'm going to turn it over for introductions.

 Maryam Hussain (EY): My name is Maryam Hussain.
 I'm a partner in the forensic practice at EY.
 I've spent the past 20 years of my professional life investigating major fraud and corruption around the world.
 So, I thought, when I saw an article in The Economist a few weeks ago that was entitled, "The Economic Crisis Will Expose a Decade's Worth of Corporate Fraud," I can attest to that from personal experiences of the previous financial crisis.
 I think there are things that are happening right now that we could be either preventing or detecting at an early stage to be in a better position when we come out of the crisis.